Emmawiz/Emmawiz/README.md

 Frontend Developer
 ------------------

-I am a frontend developer who loves building projects with react.
+I am a full-Stack Developer

-* ✉️  You can contact me at [okechukwuemmah@gmail.com](mailto:okechukwuemmah@gmail.com)
-* 🚀  I'm currently working on [Tourist App](http://new-tourist-app.netlify.app)
-* 🧠  I'm learning Node.js
 * 🤝  I'm open to collaborating on Projects

 ### Skills